-4. What are some of the best books you’ve read so far this year?
+4. What’s been your favorite read so far this year?

-5. What do you enjoy doing when you’re not writing?
+5. What are you up to when you’re not writing?

 ABOUT THE BOOK

-1. Describe your book in five words or less.
+1. Describe your book in 5 words or less.

 Add to Goodreads • Amazon • B&N • Book Depository